 However, the role of nutrition in preventing or treating cancer is not so clear cut.

 Jason Locasale, the senior author of a recent study, explains: “Cancer is, in many ways, more difficult, because it’s different diseases with multiple forms, and often defined at a molecular level, so we’re just beginning to understand how diet and nutrition are influencing that.”

 Methionine is necessary for our cells to function.
 Experts refer to it as an essential amino acid because our bodies cannot make it.
 People need to take it in through the food that they eat.

 Many foods contain methionine, but meat and eggs contain particularly high levels.

 This amino acid has intrigued researchers for many years.
-For instance, a study published in 1993 found that restricting methionine consumption extended the lifespan of rats.
+For instance, a

 Some researchers have begun to examine its potential role in cancer treatment.
 Methionine piqued researchers’ interest because it plays an important role in a cellular mechanism that some chemotherapy drugs and radiation therapy target.
-Scientists know this pathway as one-carbon metabolism.
+Scientists know this pathway as

 “We, therefore, reasoned that methionine restriction could have broad anticancer properties by targeting a focused area of metabolism and that these anticancer effects would interact with the response to other therapies that also affect one-carbon metabolism.”